i10x-ai/getopenpay-go/docs/DeleteSubscriptionItemResponse.md

 NewDeleteSubscriptionItemResponseWithDefaults instantiates a new DeleteSubscriptionItemResponse object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetMessage

-`func (o *DeleteSubscriptionItemResponse) GetMessage() string`

-GetMessage returns the Message field if non-nil, zero value otherwise.

-### GetMessageOk

-`func (o *DeleteSubscriptionItemResponse) GetMessageOk() (*string, bool)`

-GetMessageOk returns a tuple with the Message field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetMessage

-`func (o *DeleteSubscriptionItemResponse) SetMessage(v string)`

-SetMessage sets Message field to given value.

-### HasMessage

-`func (o *DeleteSubscriptionItemResponse) HasMessage() bool`

-HasMessage returns a boolean if a field has been set.

-### GetSubscriptionItemId

-`func (o *DeleteSubscriptionItemResponse) GetSubscriptionItemId() string`

-GetSubscriptionItemId returns the SubscriptionItemId field if non-nil, zero value otherwise.

-### GetSubscriptionItemIdOk

-`func (o *DeleteSubscriptionItemResponse) GetSubscriptionItemIdOk() (*string, bool)`

-GetSubscriptionItemIdOk returns a tuple with the SubscriptionItemId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetSubscriptionItemId

-`func (o *DeleteSubscriptionItemResponse) SetSubscriptionItemId(v string)`

-SetSubscriptionItemId sets SubscriptionItemId field to given value.

 ### GetDeletedAt